tanyipeng834/FreshGO/README.md

 ### Additional Points

-1.Firebase is used as our API gateway for security implementations.
-Kong keeps the internal microservices frmo being directly exposed to external clients.
+1.Firebase is our api used for account verification.
+Kong keeps the internal microservices from being directly exposed to external clients.

 2. To handle exceptions in business logic, Error handling is implemented if username or password is incorrect when logging in.
 User will be notified of the incorrect username or password